-I look at my year and a half year old son and wonder how I’m going to talk about fitting in and sticking out.
+I look at my three year old son and wonder how I’m going to talk about fitting in and sticking out.
 Unlike other parents, I dread that talk more than I do the sex talk.
-How do you tell someone that sticking out is what you’re meant to do after being unsuccessful at fitting it?
+How do you tell someone that sticking out is what you’re meant to do after being unsuccessful at fitting in?
 That trying to fit in is nothing more than a stepping stone on your path to self discovery; that it’s a mandatory part of the journey.
 How do I say:

 My intelligence, another seemingly innocent trait, drew a huge wedge between me and some of my friends.
-For a long time, when it mattered, I dumbed down to fit in.
+For a long time, when it mattered, I’d ‘dumb down’ to fit in.
 I didn’t want to ever come off as a know-it-all, especially because most of my friends weren’t the type to admit their flaws and ask for tutoring.
-So when they bitched about not ‘getting’ something, I did, too.
+So, when they bitched about not ‘getting’ something, I did, too.
 Ew, math?
 Chem?

 “Sometimes you’ll be really good at something you didn’t work too hard to earn.
 Don’t be ashamed.
 Trust me, there will be plenty you’ll probably really want but never get.
 There is always a balance and to keep it alive, you need to celebrate your victories without shame.”

 The truth is, the real hard part of acceptance is coming to terms with your character flaws.
 I’ve dipped onto the wrong side, the arrogant know-it-all-side, one too many times in my hopes to guide and advise others.
 I also caught myself becoming a judgmental, Moral Molly in situations I had no right to judge.